DJ Glen Lewis (born Lewis Mpotseng Tshinaba; in March 1975) is a South African Disc jockey, radio host, and club deejay.

 |Date of birth||March 1975|

-He is known to many music lovers for ‘deep house tunes’.
-He began his deejaying career in clubs, he is also among the originators and the first Deejay of the Mid-Tempo CD entries in 1999.
+Glen kicked off his career as a Disk Jockey in local clubs, he is among the originators and first Deejays of the Mid-Tempo CD entries in 1999.

-The following year, in 2000, he dropped his personal Midtempo.
-He owns an entertainment company in Johannesburg, established in 1999.
+The next year, in 2000, Glen dropped his personal Midtempo.

 His interest in young artists coupled with his passion for music has been a source of motivation to start his entertainment company in Johannesburg.
 The company was established in 1999.